fort-nix/nix-bitcoin/README.md

 ===

 Nix packages and nixos modules with profiles for easily installing Bitcoin nodes and higher layer protocols.
-This is a work in progress.
+This is a work in progress - don't expect it to be bug free or secure.
 A demo installation is running at http://6tr4dg3f2oa7slotdjp4syvnzzcry2lqqlcvqkfxdavxo6jsuxwqpxad.onion.

 Profiles